Mayank-MP05/Draw-Messenger-v2-Frontend/README.md

 ## Configuration

 The application requires a WebSocket server to handle the real-time communication.
-By default, it assumes the server is running at http://localhost:8000.
-If your server is running on a different address or port, you can modify the configuration in the src/utils/socket.js file.
+By default, it assumes the server is running at http://localhost:9001.
+If your server is running on a different address or port, you can modify the configuration in the .env file.

 ## Usage